Kong/kong/README.md

 ### Plugin Hub
 Plugins provide advanced functionality that extends the use of the Gateway.
 Many of the Kong Inc. and community-developed plugins like AWS Lambda, Correlation ID, and Response Transformer are showcased at the [Plugin Hub](https://docs.konghq.com/hub/).

-Contribute to the Plugin Hub and ensure your next innovative idea is published and available to the broader community!
+Contribute to the Plugin Hub and ensure that your next innovative idea is published and available to the broader community!

 ## Contributing